-As February, heart attack awareness month, comes to a close, this is my last blog in my 3 part series on heart attacks.
+As February, heart attack awareness month, has quickly come and gone, learn more in the last installment of my 3 part series on heart attacks.
 Strokes and heart attacks are very different yet similar.

 According to Columbia Neurology, heart attack and stroke are two different medical problems.
-Both are vascular events involving the arteries.
-And both conditions can lead to disability and death.
+Both conditions are vascular events involving the arteries and can lead to disability and death.

 When blood flow to part of the heart is blocked it’s a heart attack.
 The heart muscle begins to die without oxygenated blood.
-A blood clot is usually the cause.
-Check out the previous blog on signs of heart attack in men and signs of heart attack in women.
+This usually happens because of a blood clot.
+Check out the previous blog on signs of heart attack in men and signs of heart attack in women for more information.

 When blood flow to the brain is blocked, it’s a “brain attack” or stroke.
 A blood clot can be the cause of the stroke.
 Time is critical with a stroke.
 “Time lost is brain lost” so it’s important to act quickly if you recognize the symptoms.

-A “mini-stroke” also known as a TIA (transcient ischemic attack) is another major risk
+A “mini-stroke” also known as a TIA (transient ischemic attack) is another major risk

 factor.
 TIAs produce the same symptoms as a stroke but don’t cause lasting damage.
 Someone who has had 1or more TIAs is almost 10x more likely to have a stroke according to the American Stroke Association.
 So a TIA is a medical emergency that needs immediate attention.

 What is the 3rd Leading Cause of Death in the U.S.?